What is TARGET2-Securities (T2S)?

 Market participants usually communicate with T2S via the technical interface of their CSD or central bank, but banks can also choose to instruct T2S directly.
 Directly connected participants still need an account with their central bank and a CSD to be able to settle the securities transactions.

 21 CSDs from 20 European countries, and by extension their local market communities, are connected to T2S.
 To access the platform, a CSD needs to comply with the eligibility criteria and to sign a contract, called the Framework Agreement, with the Eurosystem.

 Currencies other than the euro can be used for settlement in T2S if the central bank concerned is connected to the platform and willing to add its currency.
-In addition to the euro, the Danish krone will become available for settlement in T2S in October 2018.
+In addition to the euro, the Danish krone is available for settlement in T2S since October 2018.

 Currency Participation Agreement